interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *1.5 hours* Working on refactoring drawLegend , annotatePattern.
 Also fixed bugs with resizing of animation.

 ### 31 December
 * *1.5 hours* Refactored drawLegend and all auxiliary functions within P5JSDrawService.
 Still need to rework smooth animations and playing functionality of the animation.
+* *2 hours* Finished refactoring of the draw service.Started working on testing it and documenting.